Key Takeaways

 - Transition from traditional Search Engine Optimization (SEO) to AI SEO to ensure your brand is the definitive answer AI agents provide to consumers.

-- Prioritize machine-readable content by implementing structured data, product feeds, and protocols like ACP to make your offerings discoverable and transactable for AI.
+- Prioritize machine-readable content by implementing structured data and Google’s UCP to make your offerings discoverable and transactable for AI.

-- Adapt your marketing strategy to include new monetization models, such as transaction commissions and generative paid media, to maintain visibility in AI-first interfaces.
+- Adapt your marketing strategy to include new monetization models, such as “Direct Offers” in AI Mode and sponsored AI listings.

 - Future-proof your business by acting now; 63% of retailers believe non-adopters will fall behind within two years as consumer loyalty shifts from brands to AI assistants.